 - Alumni databases

-Alaine Perconti from Miami University of Ohio was connected with multiple mentors when she joined a professional business fraternity at her school.
+Alaine Perconti, a student at Miami University of Ohio, was connected with multiple mentors when she joined a professional business fraternity at her school.

 “Learning from their experiences, even if they were different from my own, has proven invaluable as I have progressed through the business school and have begun seeking internships for the summer,” she says.
 “I imagine joining any student organization would be a good start to finding a mentor of your own.”